Positive-Future/positive-future.github.io/content/en/pages/sab.md

     bio: \"Smart City\" Project Manager at the French General Commission for Sustainable Development (Commissariat général au développement durable).
   '4':
-    firstname: Célia
+    firstname: Thierry
-    lastname: Blauel
+    lastname: Gaudin
-    bio: Honorary Ingénieur Général des Mines, founding president of Prospective 2100, an international association whose objective is to prepare planetary programs for the 21st century, he founded and directed the Centre de prospective et d'évaluation (CPE) of the Ministry of Research and Technology.
-He has carried out foresight studies for the European Commission, the World Bank, the OECD, etc. He has also worked on foresight issues for the European Commission, the World Bank, the OECD, etc. In particular, he published 2100, a tale of the next century, in 1993.
+    bio: Honorary Ingénieur Général des Mines, founding president of Prospective 2100, an international association whose objective is to prepare planetary programs for the 21st century, he founded and directed the Centre de prospective et d'évaluation (CPE) of the French Ministry of Research and Technology.
+He has carried out foresight studies for the European Commission, the World Bank, the OECD, etc.
+      He published 2100, a tale of the next century, in 1993.
   '5':
     firstname: Fabienne
     lastname: Goux-Baudiment